brandonwkerns/lpt-matlab/README.md

    --> The template "config/options.KC16.m" file has the options used for KC16.
    --> The template "config/options.tmpa_new.m" file has the updated MJO LPT identification.

-3) get the accumulated rain data into .mat files.
+3) get the accumulated rain data files.

    3a) It is recommended to link the original files into a subdirectory of "data/raw" directory
        so you remember where they came from.
 E.g., "data/raw/tmpa" for TMPA.